-{\it Ionized gas} near the galactic disk heats up DM as subhalos travel through them.
-Galactic ionized clouds are categorized by temperature: (a) warm ionized medium (WIM) can distribute up to 50\% of the volume within 1 kpc from the disk, with a 0.5 cm$^{-3}$ number density and 8000 K temperature. (b) hot ionized medium (HIM) at $10^{6-7}$ K temperature distribute in up to 70\% of volume within 3 kpc at a lower $10^{-2}$ cm$^{-3}$ number density~\cite{2018ApJ...862...34N}.
-The typical velocity of subhalos with {\cal O}(kpc) orbit radius is $v \sim 10^{-4}$ and we use this velocity to estimate evaporation limits.
+near the galactic disk heats up DM as subhalos travel through them.
+Galactic ionized clouds are categorized by temperature: (a) warm ionized medium (WIM) can distribute up to 50\% of the volume within 1 kpc from the disk, with 0.5 cm$^{-3}$ number density and 8000 K temperature. (b) hot ionized medium (HIM) at $10^{6-7}$ K temperature can distribute up to 70\% of volume within 3 kpc at a lower $10^{-2}$ cm$^{-3}$ number density~\cite{2018ApJ...862...34N}.
+The typical velocity of subhalos with ${\cal O}(kpc)$ orbit radius is $v \sim 10^{-4}$ and we use this velocity to estimate evaporation limits.
 For a larger radius or elongated orbit with a fraction of time $\epsilon$ in the gas-distributed region, the heating time scale should scale by $\tau_{\rm esc.}\rightarrow \epsilon^{-1}\tau_{\rm esc.}$, and the corresponding dipole moment limits scale by $\epsilon^{-1/2}$.